By joining a Buy Nothing Group, you agree to participate in this Project at your own risk.

 Respect your neighbors

 Respect your neighbors, their privacy, and their property.
-Do not send private messages regarding an item until you have been chosen as a recipient.
 Do not take anything from your neighbor’s property without specific permission.
+Only send a private message to another group member when they’ve asked you to do that; if you want people to reach you via PM, be sure to let them know.
 Remember that gifting in the Buy Nothing Project is always at the discretion of the Giver.

 Do not use our groups as a means for collecting personal information about your neighbors, or to recruit people to join your religion, political philosophy, business or other organization.
 Our groups are inclusive and civil at their core.
 All group members should be respected as equals, just as they are.